Scene Understanding including Unknown Objects/Events

 Summary

 When we humans see an unknown object, we can recognize it as some kind of object even if we don't know what it is, but robots can only detect objects that their object detectors have learned about and cannot estimate the relationship with other objects.
-We are researching the topic, Open-set Scene Graph Generation, which enables robot for detecting unknown objects and their relationship and describing them in a graph representation.
-(This work was supported in part by the MEXT (Ministry of Education, Culture, Sports, Science and Technology, JAPAN) through Grant-in-Aid for Scientific Research under Grant JP21H03519.)
+We are researching the topic, Open-set recognition, which enables robot for detecting unknown objects, and Open-vocabulary recognition, which enables robot for detecting objects specified with new words.
+Not only unknown "Object", but we are also working on recognizing unknown action/event.
+(This work was/is supported in part by the MEXT (Ministry of Education, Culture, Sports, Science and Technology, JAPAN) through Grant-in-Aid for Scientific Research under Grant JP21H03519 and JP24H00733.)

 Publications